-In the case of RCEP, which took effect on February 1, 2022, bv authorized bodies. self-issuance both issuance bv authorized exporters, and self-issuance by exporters or producers are stipulated.
-It is specified that issuance by authorized bodies and self-issuance by authorized exporters shall be introduced immediately upon entry into force, and self-issuance by exporters or producers shall be implemented within a certain period after entry into force, as documented in Article 3.16 (Proof of Origin) of RCEP.
+In the case of RCEP, which took effect on February 1, 2022, bv authorized bodies. self-issuance issuance authorized exporters, and self-issuance by exporters producers are stipulated.
+It is specified that issuance by authorized bodies and self-issuance by authorized exporters shall be introduced immediately upon entry into force, and self-issuance by exporters or producers shall he implemented within a certain period after entry into force, as documented in Article 3.16 (Proof of Origin) of RCEP.